boazy/TWEditorEnhanced/README.md

 The 'Quests' tab shows the game quests (Started, Completed, Failed and Not Started).
 The 'Examine' button will display a description of the current quest stage (if the stage has a description).

+The 'Difficulty' tab allows you to modify difficulty level.

 Installation
 ============